top of page

 Please Note.
 When you complete your degree program, your university will forward your results to AHPRA so that you can register.
 Registration can take many weeks however, therefore it is recommended that you start the process early by completing and submitting the registration paperwork with payment up to 6 weeks before your results are released.
 Then it will take only a few days for the final processing once your results are received.

 Continuing Professional Development.

-Ongoing professional development must be demonstrated by all registered nurses and midwives.
+Ongoing professional development must be demonstrated by all registered nurses and midwives, and is calculated on a pro rata basis.
 A 20 hours per annum approach is required for you to maintain nursing registration.
-If you wish to be registered as both a nurse and a midwife, you will need to complete 30 CPD hours.
+If you wish to be registered as both a nurse and a midwife, you will need to complete 40 CPD hours per year.
 You should document your professional development, as audits to check on the accuracy of records do occur.
 Please review this link for details http://www.nursingmidwiferyboard.gov.au/Registration-Standards.aspx

 Recency of Practice

 To maintain your registration, your will need to be able to justify having practiced as a nurse and/or midwife.
 Here are some key aspects from the standard, however it is recommended that you read the standard to undestand the full intention at this link. http://www.nursingmidwiferyboard.gov.au/Registration-Standards.aspx